 "Agony" is from the Greek "agon" which means "struggle" and can be seen in the words "protagonist" and "antagonist."
 Usually, a protagonist is agonized because of a struggle with a specific antagonist.
 Here, Jonas is struggling with the pain of a memory of a broken leg.
 The antagonists that cause Jonas agony are not identifiable humans he can fight; rather, they are the world's memories of the past and his present community's attitudes and approaches towards life.

-In his agony he perceived the word “fire” and felt flames licking at the torn bone and flesh.
+agony he perceived the word “fire” and felt flames licking at the torn bone and flesh.

 "Brutal" also means "resembling a brute or beast; showing lack of human sensibility"--this definition is the opposite of what the brutal pain does to Jonas: while it may temporarily reduce him to a screaming pile of flesh and bone, it also makes him more aware of what being human means and feels like.
 The Giver explains, “It gives us wisdom.”